FAQs – Sunday 15th February 10:30am

 Q: Who is organising this race?

-This race is organised by the members of Metros Running Club, led by Race Director Irene Paul / Marcus Weedon and supported by Active Training World and Medi 4.
+This race is organised by the members of Metros Running Club, led by Race Directors Paula Sheehan, Marcus Weedon & Jasia Zimmerman and supported by Active Training World.

 Q: How do I get there?

-The start and finish are both located within the grounds of Harrow School
+The start and finish are on the running track within the grounds of Harrow School

 Q: What is the course?

-The course comprises two laps.
-The first lap starts with a loop of the lower car park and new road beside the leisure centre before sending runners up the notorious Football Lane then climbing to the High Street of Harrow-on-the-Hill via Peterborough Road.
-From there you will follow a left hand block encompassing London Road, Sudbury Hill, Sudbury Court Drive, Watford Road, Kenton Road and Peterborough Road.
+The course is two laps.
+The first lap starts on the track then proceeds to a short loop up the new road beside the leisure centre before ascending the notorious Football Lane then climbing to the High Street of Harrow-on-the-Hill via Peterborough Road.
+From there you will follow a left hand block encompassing London Road, Sudbury Hill, Sudbury Court Drive, Watford Road turning into the footpath back to the bottom of Football Lane, then repeating the first lap from Football Lane.
+On returning for the second time, the course proceeds straight to the track, start/finish are the same location..

-There is a water station out on the course which you will pass before the 4k mark, and again once you are at 8.5k.
+There is a water station out on the course which you will pass before the 4k mark, and again at 8.5k.
 Water will also be provided at the finish.

-Q: Are the roads going to be closed to through traffic during the race?
+Q: Are roads going to be closed to traffic during the race?

 Q: Will there be a lead vehicle/cyclist?

 We will not have a lead vehicle/cyclist on the course but we will have adequate signage and marshalling to ensure you are aware of the route.
-A copy of the course map is available on our website for review and familiarisation prior to the race.
-We will have a “sweep” runner to ensure the last runner does not get lost.
+A copy of the course map is available on the entry site.
+We will have a “sweep” runner who will follow the last runner.

 Q: Is there a minimum age for this race?

-You must be at least 17 years old on 13th February 202.
-Runners who are not yet 18 on this date, will have to provide parental permission due to UKA rules.
+You must be at least 16 years old on 16th February 2025.
+Runners who are not yet 18 on this date, will have to provide written parental permission due to UKA rules.

 There is no maximum age limit.